iconify/documentation/documents/pages/icon-finder/packages/index.md

 You can also code custom module that sends API queries for any other environment.

-For more details, see [Core package documentation](./core/index.md).
+For more details, see [core package documentation](./core/index.md).

-### Requirements {#core-requirements}

-Icon Finder Core documentation is very technical.
-In addition to requirements for this tutorial, you need:

-- Good JavaScript knowledge.
-- Good TypeScript knowledge.
-Core is entirely written in TypeScript.
-- Understanding of asynchronous development.

-...
-TODO

 ## Theme {#theme}